We are disposed to suffer

 But the only one responsible for myself is me.

-Iโve long opined that we have the government weโve acquiesced to.
-Itโs not the government we started with, or the one it’s supposed to be, or the one we want to have, but it is the government weโve settled for.
+I’ve long opined that we have the government we’ve acquiesced to.
+It’s not the government we started with, or the one it’s supposed to be, or the one we want, but it is the government we’ve settled for.

-In just 247 years, our perverse complacency has bred a spectacularly putrefying group of self-serving bastards who will, by all thatโs holy, suck the very heart out of our nation.
-While we watch.
+In just 247 years, our perverse complacency has given birth to an endless litter of self-serving bastards who will, by all that’s holy, suck the very heart out of our nation.

-I see the problem, but Iโm not here to fix the blame.
-Letโs fix the damn government!
+I see the problem, but I’m not here to fix the blame.

 If you can use a rock to break the chains of your slavers, then join me.
-If you feel helpless and frustrated, then join me.
-If you see the soul of a corrupt nation thatโs still worth saving, THEN.
+If you can give a rock to others, then join me.
+If you see the soul of a corrupt nation that’s still worth saving, THEN.
 JOIN.
 ME!